tugul/CoreJava/lambdas/README.md

 Functional interface
 ---
 Functional interface is an interface that has **only one abstract method** while it can have any number of static or default methods.
+This single abstract method is called a **functional method**.
 Belows are commonly used functional interfaces built-in in Java 8.

 Interface | Returns | Method | Argument | Primitive Specialization